Trump flaunts 'secret' migration deal already revealed by Mexico

 Over the weekend there was no sign that Mexico had started to harden the border, with migrants and locals crossing a river on rafts in sight of a busy official port of entry.

-Taking questions alongside President Andres Manuel Lopez Obrador at a news conference, Ebrard said Mexico was accelerating deployment of its National Guard, a militarised police force, along the border with Guatemala and that migrants entering Mexico would have to register with authorities.

-Reporting by Dave Graham; Additional reporting by Hugh Bronstein in Mexico City, Makini Brice and Susan Heavey in Washington and Mica Rosenberg in New York; Writing by Frank Jack Daniel; Editing by Susan Thomas, Dan Grebler and Leslie Adler
+Reporting by Dave Graham in Mexico City and Makini Brice in Washington; Additional reporting by Noe Torres and Hugh Bronstein in Mexico City, Susan Heavey in Washington and Mica Rosenberg in New York; Writing by Frank Jack Daniel; Editing by Susan Thomas, Dan Grebler and Leslie Adler